Axie Infinity Shards Tops 24 Hour Volume of $16.75 Million (AXS)

 Buying and Selling Axie Infinity Shards

-It is usually not presently possible to buy alternative cryptocurrencies such as Axie Infinity Shards directly using US dollars.
-Investors seeking to acquire Axie Infinity Shards should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Axie Infinity Shards using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as Axie Infinity Shards directly using US dollars.
+Investors seeking to acquire Axie Infinity Shards should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Axie Infinity Shards using one of the aforementioned exchanges.

 Receive News & Updates for Axie Infinity Shards Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Axie Infinity Shards and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.